Average Warehouse Sizes & Space Planning Tips

 - Account for inventory fluctuations (such as seasonality and supply chain disruptions)

-- Allow room for growth
+- Allow room for growth in capacity and workload

 - Consider mezzanines and/or modular offices to utilize existing space